 26. Get a pet

-Pets make loyal companions.
+Pets make loyal, comforting companions.
 They can help you cope with stress and anxiety and make you feel less lonely.
 Owning a pet is also known to decrease blood pressure, cholesterol levels, and feelings of loneliness and increase opportunities for outdoor activities and socialization (6).

 “Laughter is the tonic, the relief, the surcease for pain.” —Charlie Chaplin

 Laughter can be one of the best antidotes to a broken heart.
 Studies have proven that laughter can decrease anxiety and reduce stress levels (7) (8).
-You could watch some comedy movies, join a comedy club in your city, or spend time with friends who make you laugh.
+Watch some comedy movies, join a comedy club in your city, or spend time with friends who make you laugh.

 28. Focus on your career.

-After you have passed that phase of anger, guilt, stress, sadness, etc., try to focus all your energy into a project that you wanted to try or learn a new skill at work.
+After you have passed that phase of anger, guilt, stress, sadness, etc., try to channel all your energy into a new project, or learn a new skill at work.
 Besides distracting you from the breakup, this could also improve your self-esteem and make you believe in your worth.

 29. Try therapy.

 If, despite all your efforts, you still feel miserable, you could consider seeking therapy.
-A therapist or counselor could provide you a safe space to process your thoughts and feelings.
+A therapist or counselor could provide you a safe space to process your thoughts and feelings, and suggest some useful coping techniques.
 They could also give you a perspective different from those offered by your friends and loved ones.

 2. Ethan Kross, et al.; Social rejection shares somatosensory representations with physical pain; National Academy of Sciences (2010).